"""Utility functions for reference frames, vectors, and matrix algebra."""

 def generalized_right_inverse(matrix: ndarray) -> ndarray:

-"""Returns the generalized right inverse
+r"""Return the generalized right inverse.

 .. math::